Prashar-P/Spotify-Database-Systems/README.md

 ## Criteria:
 - Create a poster/infographic that highlights key findings from the selected dataset.
+- Written Report on provided database.
+(Report has been omitted from repository)

 ## Tech Stack:
 * Python
+* SQL
+* Adobe Photoshop

 ## Poster Created: